 In my beloved Dominican Republic, this dish is called asopado de camarones.
-The dish is usually consumed during cold, rainy days and made in big batches to feed a crowd.
-Served with a side of tostones and avocados.
+The dish is usually consumed during cold, rainy days and made in big batches to feed a crowd, like my Chicken Noodle Soup with Yuca and Cheese Broccoli Soup which are usually served in those cold times.

 It’s also the perfect dinner for when you have just gotten home from work and don’t want to spend too long in the kitchen.
+Served with a side of tostones and avocados.

 Ingredients